saltstack/salt/doc/topics/aws.rst

     salt-cloud -a del_tags mymachine tag1,tag2,tag3

-Rename AWS Instances
+Rename EC2 Instances
 ====================
-As mentioned above, AWS instances are named via a tag.
+As mentioned above, EC2 instances are named via a tag.
 However, renaming an instance by renaming its tag will cause the salt keys to mismatch.
 A rename function exists which renames both the instance, and the salt keys.